20 CRM Features to Make the Sales Process Faster

 1. Multiple pipelines

 Managing your leads and customers in a pipeline view gives a quick overview of the entire sales funnel.
-You can see clients categorized in various sales stages, differentiated by colour and tags for detailed filtering.
+You can see clients categorized in various sales stages, differentiated by color and tags for detailed filtering.

 The pipeline is also beneficial for effective lead management – you can drag and drop leads from one sales stage to another, seeing as prospects become paying customers.